D-Tony2020/Interactive-Lab-Hub/Lab 3/README.md

 <mark> Our project was inspired by a long line of art and media projects that seek to personify and animate inanimate objects.
 The number of examples are numerous, but the example that we found the most compelling were the Personality Cores from Portal 2.
 They are both NPC characters and objects to interact with in the game.
 They are essentially robotic, spherical gimbals with eyeballs attached to them, and each one is programmed to exhibit a personality, playing into the game's themes of absurdity and humor.</mark>

-<mark> Another example that we found very fascinating was the Apple lamp or ELEGNT (Expressive and Functional Movement Design for Non-Anthropomorphic Robot), which was a recent project that wanted to animate a desktop lamp and incorporate various smart features into it.</mark>
+<mark> Another example that we found very fascinating was the Apple lamp or ELEGNT (Expressive and Functional Movement Design for Non-Anthropomorphic Robot), which was a recent project that wanted to animate a desktop lamp and incorporate smart features into it.</mark>

 ![Inspiration 1](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%203/Inspiration/Inspiration_1.jpg)
 <mark> _**Image Source:** Valve, Portal 2 (2011)._ </mark>